National Coach Museum (Portugal): History

 The "National Coach Museum" was created on 23 May 1905, at the initiative of Queen Amélia of Orléans and Braganza, the wife of King Carlos I (1889–1908), with the aim of gathering, safeguarding, and presenting to the public an important collection of carriages belonging to the Royal House.
 The chosen location for the first coach museum in the world was the site of the former Royal Riding School, adapted for this purpose by the court architect, Rosendo Carvalheira, with the collaboration of painters José Malhoa and Conceição Silva.
 The success was significant, but the lack of space was immediately felt, which led the Queen herself to commission a new project the following year to expand the museum and display the remaining carriages of the Royal House stored in the stables of various palaces.
 After the establishment of the Republic on 5 October 1910, the museum's collection increased with the arrival of a set of coaches and landaus from the defunct Royal House and vehicles from church assets.

 In 1911, the museum was renamed the National Coach Museum.
 Years later, in 1944, a new hall designed by architect Raul Lino was inaugurated by the then President of the Republic, Marshal Carmona.
 The tourist development and the consequent increase in visitors in the 1960s led to the creation of new services and support spaces, such as the Educational Service, the Temporary Exhibition Room, the Library, and the Shop.
 In 1983, the then Portuguese Institute of Cultural Heritage and the Braganza House Foundation established an agreement that granted the Museum an annex integrated into the Ducal Palace of Vila Viçosa for the exhibition of vehicles stored in the Palaces of Ajuda and Necessidades.
 In 1994, the Ministry of Culture acquired the former General Workshops of the Army in Belém for the construction of a new building for the Museum.
-In 2008, the Council of Ministers decided to proceed with the project to construct this building in order to bring together the entire collection of vehicles, and Brazilian architect Paulo Mendes da Rocha, Pritzker Prize winner in 2006, was invited to carry out the project.
+In 2008, the Council of Ministers decided to proceed with the project to construct this building to bring together the entire collection of vehicles, and Brazilian architect Paulo Mendes da Rocha, Pritzker Prize winner in 2006, was invited to carry out the project.
 The foundation stone was laid on 1 February 2010.

 On 23 May 2015, the majority of the collection was transferred to the newly built building, becoming an additional reason to visit this extraordinary collection.
 In memory of the first museum, a visitable exhibition core remains in the space of the Old Riding School, featuring coaches and landaus, the painting gallery of the royal family, as well as cavalry accessories.
 The National Coach Museum is currently divided between the new building in Belém and the old Riding School of the Royal Palace, both located in Praça Afonso de Albuquerque, Lisbon.